ronin-rb/docker/README.md

 ## What is Ronin?

 [Ronin][website] is a free and Open Source [Ruby] toolkit for security research and development.
-Ronin contains many different [CLI commands][ronin-snopsis] and [Ruby libraries][ronin-rb] for a variety of security tasks, such as encoding/decoding data, filter IPs/hosts/URLs, querying ASNs, querying DNS, HTTP, [scanning for web vulnerabilities][ronin-vulns-synopsis], [spidering websites][ronin-web-spider],
+Ronin contains many different [CLI commands][ronin-synopsis] and [Ruby libraries][ronin-rb] for a variety of security tasks, such as encoding/decoding data, filter IPs/hosts/URLs, querying ASNs, querying DNS, HTTP, [scanning for web vulnerabilities][ronin-vulns-synopsis], [spidering websites][ronin-web-spider],